spring-ai-community/moonshot/README.md

 - `moonshot-parent`: The parent POM with dependency management
 - `moonshot-core`: The core implementation of the Moonshot AI client
+- `docs`: Documentation module built with Antora

 ## Features

-- Complete implementation of the Moonshot API
+- **Chat Models**: Comprehensive implementation of the Moonshot Chat API supporting models like `moonshot-v1-8k`, `moonshot-v1-32k`, and `moonshot-v1-128k`
-- Support for chat completions
+- **Flexible Configuration**: Extensive customization options including temperature, max tokens, top-p sampling, and more
-- Support for streaming responses
+- **Streaming Responses**: Support for token-by-token streaming responses for interactive applications
-- Function calling capability
-- Retry mechanism for API calls
-- Observation and metrics support via Micrometer
+- **Function Calling**: Register custom Java functions that Moonshot models can intelligently invoke with appropriate arguments
+- **Robust Error Handling**: Built-in retry mechanism with configurable exponential backoff for handling transient errors
+- **Observability**: Integration with Micrometer for metrics collection and performance monitoring
+- **Type Safety**: Fully typed API that provides compile-time safety and excellent IDE support

 ## Requirements